 David has reported on preliminary site investigations (Desktop Investigations) for contamination; detailed site investigations (Phase 2 Investigations) for contamination; remediation action plans; validation of remediation; validation of underground storage tank removal works; environmental management plans; reviews of reports prepared by other environmental consultants; detailed assessments of asbestos contamination in soil; groundwater monitoring events; acid sulfate soil assessments; acid sulfate soil management plans; waste classification assessments; excavated natural material (ENM) assessments; recovered aggregate assessments; and virgin excavated natural material (VENM) assessments.

 Paul completed a Bachelor of Earth and Land Science (1st Class Honours) at The University of Canberra in 2001.
-He joined Douglas Partners in 2005 as a Geo-environmental Scientist.
-Since then Paul has been based in DP's Townsville office, managing projects and carrying out geotechnical and environmental fieldwork in a variety of metropolitan and remote regional locations in QLD, NT and PNG.
+He joined Douglas Partners in 2005 as a Geo-environmental Scientist based in Douglas Partners' Townsville office, managing projects and carrying out geotechnical and environmental fieldwork in a variety of metropolitan and remote regional locations in QLD, NT and PNG.
 Notable project experience includes over water drilling supervision and logging, CPT and soil electrical resistivity testing, remote area field work and sand resource studies.